Past Life Regression Meditation, a Higher-Level Meditation

 Osho Dynamic Meditation

+First types of meditation explain in this article is Zen meditation.
 The word ‘Zen’ has been brought from Japanese language which means meditation.
 The word finds its interconnection with the Sanskrit word ‘Dhyan’ which means ‘meditation’.
 The practice of meditation developed in the Mahayana sector of Buddhism is called Zen Meditation.
 It was incepted in China during the Tang Dynasty as Chan Buddhism.
 Zen Buddhism focuses on totality, arduous self-control, meditation practice, and awareness into Buddha nature.
 It also emphasizes to implement the understanding into daily life in relation to the society.
 However, it less orients to doctrine and verses as a recitation.

 The practice of Zen Meditation concentrate on the breathing and the mind.
 Sitting in any comfortable sitting posture with back erect either in lotus or in half-lotus or kneeling with your hips on your ankles, on a chair or standing with Brahmanda Mudra one starts the practice.
 As a matter of fact, the word ‘zazen’ which means ‘sitting meditation’.
 During the practice of Zen meditation one concentrates on the nostril breathing how the breath is being inhaled and how the breath is coming out.
 During the meditation practice, inward count is applied from one to ten in inhalation and exhalation.
 Later on, counting can be done once in inhalation and exhalation.
 The counting process continues until one indulge into the complete meditative states.
 The meditation practice can be conducted at least for fifteen minutes.
 Furthermore, another way of practice tries to observe the mind stuffs.
 It doesn’t try to control the mind rather remains as an onlooker letting the thoughts come and go in its own way.

 The practice begins in any comfortable sitting postures especially simple cross leg position keeping the back straight.
 The chair can also be used but back is not supported by the chair.
-Focusing on the breathing pattern, one involves into the first stage of vipassana meditation which is called samatha practice according to contemporary Theravada orthodox tradition.
+This types of meditation Focus on the breathing pattern, one involves into the first stage of vipassana meditation which is called samatha practice according to contemporary Theravada orthodox tradition.
 However, vipassana movement doesn’t favor the practice of samatha arguing that insight can be developed without the practice of samatha.
 When one sits in a meditation, one becomes more observant to the breathing pattern in the beginning.
 The objects of concentrations are of two kinds: one is primary object and another is secondary object.
 Breathing can be primary object which is supposed to be oriented.
 In spite of being oriented to the breathing, one’s thought also likely to incline to the secondary objects such as smell, sound, itching etc. through thought, feeling and memory etc. Therefore, one is to try to concentrate only on the sound and scent not being more particular to the source of sound which slowly and gradually again incites one to move the primary source i.e. breathing.
 Without attachment to any thoughts and sensation of the body one observes them and one develops the concentration which leads to the state of equanimity, peace and freedom.

-Having the connection to Vipassana meditation, mindfulness meditation has been brought into the practice with the influence of Buddhism practice of anapanasati.
+Among many types of meditation, Mindfulness meditation is one of the most popular types of meditation. is Having the connection to Vipassana meditation, mindfulness meditation has been brought into the practice with the influence of Buddhism practice of anapanasati.
 The word mindfulness actually is the translation of ‘sati’.
 Even though the influence of Vietnamese Buddhist monk and writer Thich Nhat Hanh has been regarded highly significant, the name called John Kobat-Zinn has been perceived as the trail-blazer in the west who initiated the practice of mindfulness in the late seventies.
 The implementation of mindfulness meditation has not been confined only in the boundary of spirituality and meditation for the sake of inner sadhana rather for the well-being of mental and physical health to bring the positive effect on practitioners’ life.
 The most profound implication of mindfulness meditation has been in the field of psychology to cure and mitigates the psychological issues such as anxiety, stress, and symptoms of depression.

 It can be practiced sitting in any comfortable sitting posture with back straight, head upright.
 The orientation of the practice is to observe the breath and feel its rhythm being very aware and concern to the process of breathing without manipulating and redirecting it in our own manner.
 We completely try to feel how it goes in and comes out being fully aware.
 Our concentration remains on the way the situation has been going on rather than controlling it.
 We tend to keep the awareness very keen and conscious.
 The only time the awareness should be brought into the effect when one has distracted by the external affairs such sound, sensations and thoughts.